gravitational/teleport/rfd/0171-database-session-playback.md

   uploaded to the auth server after the session ends.
 - Server response events will be generated and recorded in a separate goroutine, avoiding delayed message delivery to the clients.
-- Record a predefined maximum number of rows per result.
-If this limit is exceeded, the rows will be truncated.
-In addition to this limit, the record will also ensure the Protobuf max message size is not exceeded.

 ### References